The Church of Jesus Christ of Latter-day Saints in Alaska

 The Church of Jesus Christ of Latter-day Saints in Alaska refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Alaska.
-The first congregation of the Church in Alaska was organized in 1938.
-It has since grown to 33,250 members in 80 congregations.
+The church's first congregation in Alaska was organized in 1938.
+It has since grown to 33,574 members in 81 congregations.

 Official church membership as a percentage of general population was 4.53% in 2014.
-According to the 2014 Pew Forum on Religion & Public Life survey, 5% of Alaskans self-identify themselves most closely with The Church of Jesus Christ of Latter-day Saints.
-The LDS Church is the 2nd largest denomination in Alaska behind the Roman Catholic Church.
+According to the 2014 Pew Forum on Religion & Public Life survey, 5% of Alaskans self-identify themselves most closely with the LDS Church.
+The LDS Church is the 2nd largest denomination in Alaska, behind the Roman Catholic Church.